phalcon-orphanage/docs/en/reference/mvc.rst

 The MVC Architecture
 ====================

-Phalcon offers the object oriented classes, necessary to implement the Model, View, Controller architecture (often referred to as MVC_) in your application.
+Phalcon offers the object-oriented classes, necessary to implement the Model, View, Controller architecture (often referred to as MVC_) in your application.
 This design pattern is widely used by other web frameworks and desktop applications.

 MVC benefits include:

 * Isolation of business logic from the user interface and the database layer
 * Making it clear where different types of code belong for easier maintenance

 If you decide to use MVC, every request to your application resources will be managed by the MVC_ architecture.
 Phalcon classes are written in C language, offering a high performance approach of this pattern in a PHP based application.

 Models
 ------